peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note31>(31)</sup> The following are some reasons an algorithm might produce different results from run to run or from machine to machine (making it an _inconsistent_ algorithm):

-- Differences in how floating-point numbers and floating-point math operations are implemented, including rounding behavior and order of operations.
-For example, programming environments could define math functions that don't always give the same answer for the same input, or might differ between implementations (e.g., Java's `Math` vs. `StrictMath`, or the x87 `FSIN` instruction vs. a software implementation of sine).
+- The algorithm relies on floating-point number operations.
+Different implementations of the same floating-point operation might have subtle differences, including in terms of accuracy, rounding, and operation order, even if they're given the same input (e.g., Java's `Math` vs. `StrictMath`; the x87 `FSIN` instruction vs. a software implementation of sine; or a dot product method that decides which implementation to use at runtime).
 For more information, see "[**Floating-Point Determinism**](https://randomascii.wordpress.com/2013/07/16/floating-point-determinism/)" by Bruce Dawson, and the white paper "[**Floating Point and IEEE 754 Compliance for NVIDIA GPUs**](https://docs.nvidia.com/cuda/floating-point/)".
 - The algorithm uses features that are not deterministic (output can vary even if input and state are the same), such as accessing the file system or the system clock.
 - The algorithm relies on undocumented, undefined, or implementation-dependent behavior or features (such as  _undefined behavior_ in C and C++, a particular hash table traversal order, or a particular size for C/C++'s `int` or `long`).</small>